A Journey through South India

 Day 15 Tanjore to Madurai – 180kms

 After an early breakfast head to Trichy which is dominated by its Rock Fort and, after visiting the Rock’s temple, continue to Srirangam – a religious complex spread over an island in the nearby Cauvery River.
 Leaving Trichy drive south to Madurai, a hub of learning and pilgrimage for many centuries.
 A centre for Tamil culture, the main attraction of this crowded but vibrant pilgrimage centre is the famous Sri Meenakshi temple complex located in the heart of the city.
-Stay for two nights at the Gateway Hotel Pasumalai.
+Stay for two nights at the Gateway Hotel Pasumalai or upgrade to the Madurai Heritage.
 (B)

 Day 16 Madurai